dora-rs/dora-lerobot/alexk_lcr/CONFIGURING.md

 # Dora pipeline for teleoperated low-cost arm and episode recording for LeRobot

 AlexK Low Cost Robot is a low-cost robotic arm that can be teleoperated using a similar arm.
-This repository contains the Dora pipeline to record episodes for LeRobot.
+This repository contains the Dora pipeline to manipulate the arms, the camera, and record/replay episodes with LeRobot.

 ## Configuring